Is Measles Contagious?

 This disease can be transmitted very easily in areas where people are together in close quarters, such as family members in a home, or students in schools or daycare centers, or among travelers on an airplane.
 Other high-risk settings for easy transmission of measles include public places where large numbers of people gather and have close contact.
 Measles transmission has been documented to have occurred even after the contagious person has left the room up to 2 hours before a susceptible person entered the room.2,3

-According to the CDC, Americans born before 1957 have naturally acquired immunity to measles.4 Infants born to mothers, who have had measles and acquired natural antibodies, benefit from a passive maternal immunity passed on to them by their mothers to protect them as newborns.
-There also is evidence that unvaccinated mothers, who have recovered from measles, can pass short-term measles immunity to their infants when they breastfeed their babies.5 However, maternal immunity wanes when the baby is around 4 months old.
+The majority of measles cases in the U.S. resolve without complication, though serious complications can occur.4 According to the CDC, Americans born before 1957 have naturally acquired immunity to measles.5 Infants born to mothers, who have had measles and acquired natural antibodies, benefit from a passive maternal immunity passed on to them by their mothers to protect them as newborns.
+There also is evidence that unvaccinated mothers, who have recovered from measles, can pass short-term measles immunity to their infants when they breastfeed their babies.6 However, maternal immunity wanes when the baby is around 4 months old.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.